 If you like your bacon crispy, you’ll want to cook it even longer, and the color of the meat will be an even darker red, and the fat will be light brown.

 - Bacon can be reheated easily by popping it back on the griddle.
 This will help maintain the taste and texture better compared to other methods like a microwave.

 - Used bacon grease can be saved for cooking other dishes and adding flavor.

 - Take proper safety precautions to avoid burns when cooking, as bacon releases quite a boiling grease.
 Use protective gloves if possible and remove excess grease while cooking.

 You should now know everything you need to know about cooking bacon on a griddle.
-Bacon and eggs is great but bacon is also great for other griddle cooked foods like sandwiches, burgers and more.
-If you’re looking for more tasty things to cook up, check out our article on cooking pancakes on a griddle and cooking eggs on a griddle.
+Bacon and eggs are great, but bacon is also great for other griddle-cooked foods like sandwiches, smash burgers, and more.